-An inventory of all equipment is kept by the school office and class teachers.
+An inventory of all equipment is kept by the class teachers and the school office.
 The hand tools available are to be used under strict guidance and close supervision of a teacher or teaching assistant, when used by pupils.
 Such equipment, even simple items such as scissors, must be put away before a wet playtime where there is a chance that an accident might occur due to a lower level of supervision.

-13.6 Moving and Handling (also see the Manual Handling Operations Policy)
+13.6 Moving and Handling